 MONDAY, JANUARY 18, 2010Designing For Children- There’s No Place Like HomePublished article: Homestyle Magazine (November/December 2009 Issue) It takes a while for me to really appreciate a beautiful home.
 The exterior and interior design...

-Published article: Homestyle Magazine (September/October 2009 Issue) After my 26-year romance with wood, realization has finally knocked on my wooden intellect that there is more to be learned in my chosen field of art.
-Through experience, I...
+Published article: Homestyle Magazine (September/October 2009 Issue) With my 26-year romance with wood, realization has finally knocked on my wooden intellect that there is more to be learned in my chosen field of art.
+Through experience, IR...